Sitin/the-love-geometry/python/README.md

 The third is a high self-esteem.
 Have you forbidden that kind of relations at the [Step 3](#step-3-find-the-cheater-optional)?
 Well then you may reconsider your decision.
 Or keep it.
 It's all up to you.

-Now.
 In order to complete this exercise you have to design and implement an algorithm which finds all circles in a given sate of love.

-We want you to create a block at the page where you will list such circles for the given love story (in addition to the area with listed structures from the [Step 2](#step-2-show-me-your-love).
+We want you to create an API endpoint which responses with a list of such circles for a given love story, update the client library and extend the Jupyter notebook with a new snippet of code that tests this exercise.

+The algorithm itself can be implemented at the level of the parser library or as a part of the application.

+Whatever you do, don't put the logic inside the controller.
+Just don't.

+### Completion Checklist

+- [ ] Implement the algorithm that searches for affection circles.
+- [ ] Add the API endpoint.
+- [ ] Update the client library.
+- [ ] Add or update the code in the Jupyter notebook to test your solution.

 Step 5.
 The Matrix of Love (optional)
 -------------------------------------